gpt-engineer-org/gptengineer.app/README.md

 ## What's next

-We are soon:
+Roadmap includes:
-- Making it easy to edit text and upload images WYSIWYG-style
+- Auto-testing, debugging and public evaluation of error rates
 - Adding full stack capabilities
     - (database read/write, auth, LLM APIs...
 We will prioritise according to feature requests in this repo)
 - Announcing the team and company behind the product gptengineer.app